MA in History of Art & Architecture

 All students pursuing an MA in History of Art & Architecture are required to demonstrate graduate-level reading proficiency in a foreign language prior to completion of the degree.
 Language proficiency can be demonstrated either through a language examination, successful completion of a non-credit graduate-level foreign language reading course offered by Boston University, or the equivalent of two years of undergraduate study of the language at Boston University.

 The examination must be taken before the end of the second semester of residence.
 The language will be determined by the faculty advisor and approved by the Director of Graduate Studies.

 Recommended languages include:

 All students specializing in Asian art must acquire proficiency in modern Chinese or modern Japanese.
-Language proficiency in Asian languages can be demonstrated either through the language examination offered by this department or successful completion of third-year modern Chinese or modern Japanese in the Modern Languages & Comparative Literature Department.
+Language proficiency in Asian languages can be demonstrated either through the language examination offered by this department or successful completion of third-year modern Chinese or modern Japanese in the World Languages & Literatures Department.
 In the case where the student is specializing in a field of Asian art that is not Chinese or Japanese, the Director of Graduate Studies will determine the language requirement in consultation with the student’s advisor.

 The final requirement for the MA degree is the preparation of a scholarly paper, which typically begins as a seminar paper that is subsequently revised and expanded according to professional standards of presentation.
 The Master’s Paper should improve upon the initial seminar paper by aiming for greater originality of argumentation and research.
 It is intended as an exercise in writing a publishable essay for a peer-reviewed journal.
 The paper’s length and format reflect the manuscript submission guidelines for the Art Bulletin, published by the College Art Association, the primary national organization for art historians.
-In the Spring Semester of their second year, students will deliver short formal presentations of their Master’s Papers to an audience of graduate students and faculty.
+In the spring semester of their second year, students will deliver short formal presentations of their Master’s Papers to an audience of graduate students and faculty.